 Every class at each grade level will attend a trip.
-Caregivers will have to sign a permission slip so their child/children may attend the trip.
+Parents will have to sign a permission slip so their child/children may attend the trip.
 The permission slip will have all the pertinent information.
 Students not attending the trip should still report to school.
-If the cost of the trip is a financial burden, please reach out to the building principal.